bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 Advanced functionality provided by the storage client:
 * Fast parallel download of remote objects with option to resume an interrupted download session
 * Single file download or manifest based download
-* Generate a pre-signed URL for a file that can be used to download with WGET or cURL
+* Generate a pre-signed temporary URL (24 hours) for a file that can be used to download with WGET or cURL

 ![image_a](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/collaboratory/mod3/mod3_ccc.png?raw=true)

-**The following exercises will be done by the instructor only**

 ### Create a Configuration File

+By default, the storage client only uses a single core for downloading, so it's important to adapt its configuration to your local environment.

 First, determine how many cores and how much memory you can allocate to the download.